Visual Instruction Bottleneck Tuning: Additional Results

+For KLD regularization strength parameter ablation (Figure \ref{apdx:fig:abl} right), we swept across $\{0.01, 0.05, 0.1, 0.2, 1.0\}$, and found that in the POPE dataset, strong regularization results in better performance, whereas it is not the case for LB-COCO.
+We choose $0.1/d$ as our default, which induces balanced clean-data performance on these two tasks.
 We also explore the effect of the representation interpolation parameter $\alpha\in [0,1]$, which can be interpreted as a gating mechanism to control the information flow.
 As $\alpha$ approaches one, the later parts of the LLM backbone (LLM head in our notation) mainly use the information-penalized representation, while if $\alpha$ becomes smaller, the model strongly relies on the original representation.
 In Table \ref{apdx:tab:ablation}, we observe that using too large values of $\alpha$ results in diverging language modeling loss, indicating that using a strongly penalized representation only cannot predict proper response tokens in sequence.
 Meanwhile, the larger value of $\alpha$ induces better POPE performance, whereas the trend is inconsistent in the LB-COCO data set, which is consistent with the observations from the previous ablation study in $\beta$.